-Bonnie D. DuPont was appointed as a Director effective January 1, 2011.
-Ms. DuPont is retired from Enbridge Inc. where she served for 12 years as the senior executive responsible for information technology, human resources, public and government affairs, corporate governance matters, and corporate social responsibility (CSR).
+Bonnie D. DuPont is retired from Enbridge Inc. where she served for 12 years as the senior executive responsible for information technology, human resources, public and government affairs, corporate governance matters, and corporate social responsibility.
 She holds a Bachelors degree (Great Distinction) from the University of Regina and earned her Masters degree at the University of Calgary.
-She has been a Fellow of the Institute of Corporate Directors since 2015 and is a 2006 graduate of the ICD Corporate Directors' Education Program.
-She is also a Certified Human Resources Professional (CHRP) and is a member of the International Women's Forum (IWF).
+She has been a Fellow of the Institute of Corporate Directors since 2015 and is a 2006 graduate of the ICD Corporate Directors' Education Program and has lectured in the Directors' Education Program offered by the ICD.
+She is also a Certified Human Resources Professional and is a member of the International Women's Forum.
 Ms. DuPont was named to the top 100 Most Powerful Women in Canada list each year from 2001 to 2006, and in 2007, was inducted into the Top 100 Hall of Fame.
 In 2008, she was presented with an Honorary Doctor of Laws from the University of Regina and in 2011 was presented with an Honorary Bachelor's Degree in Technology by the Southern Alberta Institute of Technology.
-Ms. DuPont also received an Honorary LLD from the University of Calgary in 2017.
+Ms. DuPont also received an Honorary LLD from the University of Calgary in 2017 and she is the past chair of the Board of Governors at the University of Calgary.
 In 2019, Ms. DuPont was appointed to the Alberta Order of Excellence, the highest honour accorded an Alberta citizen.
-She has lectured in the Directors' Education Program offered by the Institute of Corporate Directors and is the past chair of the Board of Governors at the University of Calgary.
-Ms. DuPont was recently appointed chair of the Public Health Group within the O'Brien Institute of Public Health at the University of Calgary.
-She also serves on the board of NavCanada, is the chair of the Human Resources & Compensation Committee and serves as well on the Governance Committee.
+Ms. DuPont serves as chair of the Public Health Group within the O'Brien Institute of Public Health at the University of Calgary.
+She also serves on the board of NavCanada, is the chair of the Human Resources & Compensation Committee and serves on the Governance Committee.

-Wayne R. Gingrich is Chief Financial Officer of Bird Construction Inc. Having joined Bird on April 4, 2016, Mr. Gingrich assumed his current role on July 1, 2016 and brings with him over twenty-five years of experience in finance and accounting roles and seventeen years of service as a financial executive in the architecture, engineering, construction ("AEC") sector.
+Wayne R. Gingrich is Chief Financial Officer of Bird Construction Inc. Having joined Bird on April 4, 2016, Mr. Gingrich assumed his current role on July 1, 2016 and brings with him over twenty-five years of experience in finance and accounting roles and eighteen years of service as a financial executive in the architecture, engineering, construction ("AEC") sector.
 Prior to joining Bird, he served as the Chief Financial Officer for MMM Group Limited, acquired by WSP Global Inc., in late 2015.
 Prior to joining MMM Group, he worked for AECOM, Earth Tech and General Electric.
 Wayne obtained his honours Bachelor of Business Administration ("BBA") from Wilfrid Laurier University, with a minor in economics.
 He is a chartered professional accountant ("CPA") and certified management accountant.
 In 2020, Mr. Gingrich completed the Directors Education Program offered by the Institute of Corporate Directors and obtained his ICD.D designation.